 Breaking Free helped Forliti find a new life, and now she does the same for others.
 The agency offers programs in several areas, including housing, life skills, education and advocacy.

-“This was something different,” Forliti said.
-“They made us feel important-- that our voices were important.”
+“This was something different,” Forliti says.
+“They made us feel important—that our voices were important.”